notaryproject/specifications/specs/signing-and-verification-workflow.md

     1. Verify the signature envelope using trust-store and trust-policy as mentioned in [signature evaluation](./trust-store-trust-policy.md#signature-evaluation) section.
     1. If the signature verification fails, exit.
 1. Construct the blob payload as defined in [`signature specification`](./signature-specification.md#payload)
-1. Compare the payload derived from the above step with the payload present in the signature envelope.
-Fail signature verification if there is mismatch.
+1. Calculate the digest of the blob using the digest algorithm specified at `targetArtifact.payload.digest` and make sure the blob digest matches the digest present in `targetArtifact.payload.digest`.
+Fail signature verification if there is a mismatch.
-1. Calculate the digest of the blob using the digest algorithm specified at `targetArtifact.payload.digest` and make sure the blob digest matches the digest present in the `targetArtifact.payload.digest`.
-If the digests are equal, signature verification is considered successful
+1. Verify blob's media type and size match the values present in `targetArtifact.payload`.
+If they match, signature verification is considered successful.